People

 Wallace (Botanical guardian)

-When Wallace isn't busy eating or playing, he enjoys botanizing in local natural areas.
-With his dense coat to catch all the hitchhiking fruits and seeds, he is a great companion to the botanical world.
-Wallace is particularly fond of wood anatomy and is great at identifying hardwoods and softwoods.
+When I am not busy eating or playing, I enjoy botanizing in local natural areas.
+With my dense coat that catches all the hitchhiking fruits and seeds; I am a great companion to the botanical world!
+I am particularly fond of wood anatomy and I am pretty good at identifying hardwoods and softwoods.

 Perhaps You?